 *This is a collaborative guest post

 Travelling to London with kids can seem a little bit overwhelming, there are so many things to do in London – how to choose?!
-This itinerary has been put together with your family in mind, to reduce time spent travelling and maximise fun!
+This London itinerary has been put together with a family trip to London in mind, to reduce time spent travelling and maximise fun!

 What’s the first thing that pops into your mind when you think about London?
-I bet it’s one of these: Buckingham Palace, London Eye, Tower of London and the Crown jewels exhibition, Big Ben, double-decker buses.
+I bet it’s one of these: Buckingham Palace, London Eye, Hampton Court Palace, Tower of London and the Crown jewels exhibition, Big Ben, double-decker buses.
 I doubt that you thought about London Zoo.